Why choose equity release?

 Are there alternatives to equity release?

-Stephen says people should consider alternatives before deciding on a lifetime mortgage.
-Perhaps your grown-up children would be happy to help you out financially now, in the knowledge they will inherit a debt-free property on your death?
+Before deciding on a lifetime mortgage, our conveyancing solicitors recommend considering alternatives.
+Perhaps your grown-up children would be happy to help you out financially now, in the knowledge that they will inherit a debt-free property on your death?
 Can you draw on other savings or investments?
 Downsize to a smaller house?
-Or even find new sources of income – perhaps let out a room in your big house?
+Or even find new sources of income; perhaps let out a room in your big house?

 How do I apply for equity release?

 Equity release is a highly regulated financial product, provided by a handful of specialist companies.
-In addition to arrangement fees of £1,500-£3,000, you should also budget for expert financial and legal advice.
+In addition to arrangement fees, you should also budget for expert financial and legal advice.
 Unlike general mortgages, it is compulsory for potential equity release borrowers to take advice.
 All advisers recommending equity release schemes must have a specialist qualification.

-From the legal point of view, the equity release process is actually fairly simple.
-But for Stephen Parker, the focus is always firmly on making sure that the client and their next of kin clearly understand exactly what they are doing and its implications.
+From the legal point of view, the equity release process is actually fairly simple, but the focus should always be on making sure that you and your next of kin clearly understand exactly what you are doing and its implications.

 How we can help